Fabricio-191/valve-server-query/README.md

 > This is a deprecated feature of source servers, may not work.
-The `getInfo` response contains the server ping, so this is not necessary
+The `server.lastPing` property contains the server ping, so this is not necessary

 A warn in console will be shown (you can disable it by using `{ enableWarns: false }`, see [Options](#options))

+It will return `-1` if the server did not respond to the query

 ```js
 server.ping()